DeFi Lending and Taxes: Yield Farming, Staking, and Interest

 The mechanism by which interest is credited affects how you track it:

-- Rebasing tokens (like Aave's aTokens) — When you deposit USDC into Aave, you receive aUSDC.
+Rebasing tokens (like Aave's aTokens) — When you deposit USDC into Aave, you receive aUSDC.
 The balance of aUSDC in your wallet increases over time as interest accrues.
-Each increase is a receipt of income.
+Each increase is arguably a receipt of income.

 The tax treatment may differ depending on the mechanism.
 With rebasing tokens, income arguably accrues with each balance increase.
 With value-accruing tokens, the income may not be realized until withdrawal.
-There is no definitive IRS guidance on this distinction.
-Consult a tax professional for the approach that best fits your situation.

 Governance Token Rewards (COMP, AAVE, etc.)